Paull-o/Real-Time-Car-and-Licence-Plate-Detection-System/README.md

 ## Overview

 Welcome to the Real-Time Car and License Plate Detection System!

-This project leverages computer vision and machine learning techniques to detect cars and license plates in real-time.
+This project implements a powerful real-time car and license plate detection system using deep learning and computer vision techniques.
+The system is capable of identifying vehicles and extracting license plates from video feeds, achieving high accuracy with both trained and untrained AI models.
+It supports multiple license plate formats, including UK-style plates, and can be easily extended for use in various applications such as traffic monitoring, security, and automated toll systems.

 ## Features

 - **Real-Time Detection:** Detects cars and license plates in live video streams.
 - **High Accuracy:** Utilizes state-of-the-art models for accurate detection.
+- **Intermediate detection stages:** To visualize how the model improves during training.
+- **Support for multiple license plate formats**: including UK plates.
+- **Customizable** for various real-world applications like traffic management and surveillance.
 - **Easy to Use:** Simple setup and usage instructions.

+## Technologies Used
+- **Python**
+- **OpenCV**
+- **YOLOv8 for object detection**
+- **TensorFlow/PyTorch for model training**
+- **Git LFS for managing large files**

 ## Installation